Sperm bank: Screening of donors

 The sperm will be checked to ensure its fecundity and also to ensure that motile sperm will survive the freezing process.
-If a man is accepted onto the sperm bank's program as a sperm donor, his sperm will be constantly monitored, the donor will be regularly checked for infectious diseases, and samples of his blood will be taken at regular intervals.
-A sperm bank may provide a donor with dietary supplements containing herbal or mineral substances such as maca, zinc, vitamin E and arginine which are designed to improve the quality and quantity of the donor's semen, as well as reducing the refractory time (i.e. the time between viable ejaculations).
-All sperm is frozen in straws or vials and stored for as long as the sperm donor may and can maintain it.
+If a man is accepted as a sperm donor, his sperm will generally be constantly monitored, and samples of his blood will be taken at regular intervals.
+A sperm bank may provide a donor with dietary supplements containing herbal or mineral substances such as maca, zinc, vitamin E, and arginine which are designed to improve the quality and quantity of the donor's semen, as well as reduce the refractory time.